ScPrime Storage Provider Overview

 Another important aspect of the Xa-Miners is they come with 3 years hardware warranty along with the option of buying an extended warranty to add an additional 2 years.

-Xa-Miners not only are licensed to receive contracts and incentives from SCP Corp, they also include a Basic License to run a DIY provider as well, upgradeable to a Full License to give the same Xa-Miner GUI experience.
+Xa-Miners not only are licensed to receive contracts and incentives from SCP Corp, they also include a free Full License to run a DIY provider with the same Xa-Miner GUI experience if the owner so chooses.

 The upfront price of the Xa-Miners include rebates, 37.5% for the 16TB model and 42% for the 64TB model, paid back in SCP over the course of the first 12 months based on a rebate schedule.
 These rebate payments cover the initial collateral required to start accepting contracts as well as helps to provide a return on the initial investment in the first year while the Xa-Miner is building up an amount of stored data and the storage earnings start to increase.